Remington R51: Design details

 Like the original the new Remington R51 uses an internal hammer with a built-in drop safety and features a single-action trigger.
 The slide stop is mostly recessed into the left side of the frame.
 The primary safety is a grip safety which must be depressed before the pistol will fire.
 The R51 lacks the magazine safety that was present on the original model 51.
 The trigger guard is undercut to allow a higher grip on the frame.
 The frame has a 20-degree grip angle designed for natural point shooting, and has checkering on the front strap for improved grip of the gun.
 The R51 comes standard with polymer grip panels which are held on with conventional torx screws.
 Remington plans to offer optional rubber and rosewood grip panels as accessories for users desiring a wider, more hand-filling grip.
 The magazine is a steel single-column design with a polymer floorplate.
-Capacity is 7 rounds in 9×19mm.
-The magazine release is ambidextrous.
+Capacity is 7 rounds in 9×19mm +P. The magazine release is ambidextrous.
 The slide of the R51 is machined from stainless steel and has a matte black FNC finish, while the frame is machined from 7075 aluminum alloy and has a matte black or smoke gray anodized finish.
 The 3.4" barrel is machined from 416 stainless steel and has a bright finish.

 Production

-The model R51 was designed and developed in Remington's R&D center in Lexington, KY from 2012-2013.
+The model R51 was designed and developed in Remington's R&D center in Lexington, KY from 2012 to 2013.
 Initial production took place in Pineville, a suburb of Charlotte, North Carolina at Para USA, one of Remington's family of brands in late 2013.
 In March 2015 all production was moved from North Carolina to Remington's new headquarters in Huntsville, Alabama.
 Even though production was moved to Huntsville, frames were still marked Charlotte, NC.
 It was not until 2017 that R51 frames were marked as being made in Huntsville, AL. In the fall of 2017, Remington introduced a new variant two-tone color scheme shown in the 2018 Remington catalog as "Smoke".
 It had a gray anodized finished frame.
 The slide and grips are the same black finish.
 Production for the R51 came to a close after Remington quickly emerged from their 2018 Chapter 11 bankruptcy.
 In July 2020 Remington filed again for Chapter 11 bankruptcy protection and the company was sold off in September 2020.